 Do you ever feel like a broken record when you're talking to your sons?
 You know, “use your napkin, not your shirt.”
 Maybe when they start dating we'll see a change…

-While the Cub Scouts Good Manners Belt Loop has been retired, the Scout Law reminds us that a Scout is courteous.
+While the Cub Scouts Good Manners Belt Loop and Earning Your Stripes have been retired, the Scout Law reminds us that a Scout is courteous.

-These good manners activities are perfect for the Tiger elective adventure, Earning Your Stripes.
-They'll also work for a pack meeting where the theme is Courteous.
+These good manners activities are perfect for a pack meeting where the theme is Courteous.

 A good gathering activity for your pack meeting on being courteous could be this manners search-a-word courtesy of Free Manners Lesson.
 The link on their page is for a Word document which I converted to a pdf document.

 Cub Scouts should know which manners to practice.
 A couple of years ago, Parents.com published a list of the 25 manners every kid should know by age 9.
 Although I don't agree with all of these, the list is a good reference tool.
 Another list I like is the 20 basic manners all boys should know.
 Figure out which of these are most important, and have the boys make a poster

 One way to introduce some good manners to the boys is with a game of charades.
 Recruit a couple of parents to act out examples of either good and bad manners, and have the Cub Scouts guess the manner and write it down on a piece of paper.
 When you have 8 or 10 on the list, let the boys select 5 that they want to include on their posters.
 If you need some ideas, here's a list that will help you get started.

 - Hold the door for the next person.
 Don't let it slam in their face!